thisisaditya17/KAYO/README.md

     1. Create a **.env** file
     2. Generate an API key from [GoogleAI for developers](https://ai.google.dev/gemini-api/docs/api-key)
     3. Write GENAI_API_KEY="your api key"
+    4. Add another new API key as GENAI_2ND_KEY="other api key"
-    4. If you still face the issue, try
+    5. If you still face the issue, try
         - **Windows:**
             ```bash
             $env:GENAI_API_KEY="your_generated_api_key"